openshift/enhancements/enhancements/installer/cloud-custom-dns.md

 The Installer configures the LBs for the API and API-Int services and the Ingress Controllers configure the LBs for the *.apps service.
 There is currently no way of knowing these LB IP addresses before their creation.
-So, the customer would have to wait to configure their custom DNS solution until after the LBs are created by OpenShift and the cluster installation has completed.
+The customer would have to wait to configure their custom DNS solution until after the LBs are created by OpenShift and the cluster installation has completed.

 For the cluster installation to succeed before the custom DNS solution is setup for `api`, `api-int` and `*.apps` resolution, OpenShift will have to provide a